chasegraves/cyslistic_case_study/Cyclistic Data Analytics Case Study.md

 ## Share

 Now that the data analysis has been performed it is time to support the data through visualization of the key findings.
 Data was downloaded from all 6 SQL queries and uploaded through Tableau Desktop.
-The Tableau public link can be access right [here](https://public.tableau.com/views/CyclisticCaseStudy_16987003486520/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link).
+The Tableau public link can be accessed right [here](https://public.tableau.com/views/CyclisticCaseStudy_16987003486520/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link).

+### Calculated Fields

+#### Average Ride Length

+The average ride length was consolidated into quarters to prevent a cluttered view of data.
+Quarter view also works better for long-term

 ![Dashboard 1](https://github.com/chasegraves/cyslistic_case_study/assets/148483283/d5a783a1-9985-4a14-9939-8328f4f832bb)